Alex2804/libtcc-cmake/extension/README.md

 ## CMake Variables
 #### <a name="LIBTCC_INCLUDE_PATH">LIBTCC_INCLUDE_PATH</a>
-Specifies the include path of libtcc for every TCCState which will be configured which will be configured by [atcc_configure_state](#atcc_configure_state).
+Specifies the include path of libtcc for every TCCState which will be configured by [atcc_configure_state](#atcc_configure_state).
 By default this is "*include/*".